jankaltoun/TastyMarzipan/README.md

 This is a demo of a simple iOS/Mac app using UIKit with the same codebase for both platforms.

+## Blog post

+I put together a blog post about this adventure.
+You can read it here: https://blog.kaltoun.cz/marzipan-uikit-on-macos/

 ## Requirements

 This demo requires you to add `UIKit.framework` to `./StolenFrameworks`.